 This word “revealed” can be understood on

-Jesus Christ to people though our ministry, we also will be revealed with them
+Jesus Christ to people though the preaching of the gospel, we also will be revealed with them

 in glory.
-The people in our care will comprehend our relationship with God as
+That is, our audience will comprehend our relationship with God as

-they begin to comprehend God on their own.
-In this way God will reveal us as
+they comprehend God, and in this way God will reveal us as

-return to this planet on a spiritual level first, and as He does He will also
+return to this planet (spiritual ascension) before He physically returns, and as He does He will also

-reveal those who are His saints and those who are not His saints.
-The whole
+reveal those who are His saints and those who are not His saints, and the whole

 saints will be behind Him, and He will set up His millennial kingdom, and God